-Mediation allows divorcing couples to negotiate a resolution to their legal case and/or solve disputes related to parenting, division of assets and debts, spousal support, child support, or any other issues that may arise without going in front of a judge to have a decision made for them.
+Mediation allows divorcing couples to negotiate a resolution to their legal case and/or solve disputes related to parenting, division of assets and debts, spousal support and child support, or any other issues that may arise without going in front of a judge to have a decision made for them.

 Mediators are neutral.
 The couple will sit down with a neutral, third-party professional, usually an attorney or a mental health professional, who will listen to each person describe the problem as they see it and then help the two parties make an agreement.
 The mediator is a neutral, meaning that the mediator will not take sides and cannot later represent either party in court.